heyday/symfony-autoinject/README.md

 When "classes" is set to true, the compiler pass will register the service as providing an instance of that class and parent classes, so when a class of the same type is encountered in a arguments, setter or add; the provided service will be supplied

-When "all" is set to true, the above settings all apply

 ## Putting it all together